James Spearman Winter: Early life and legal career

-Life
+Politics

-Winter served in the Conservative government of Sir William Whiteway as Solicitor-General from 1882 to 1885 when he resigned along with a number of other Protestants as a result of sectarian riots at Harbour Grace.
-Winter was grand master of the Orange Order and intended to launch a new Protestant party but was sidelined when Sir Robert Thorburn formed the Reform Party on a Protestant Rights agenda.
+Winter entered politics when he was elected to the Newfoundland House of Assembly in 1873 as a Conservative supporter of Frederick Carter.
+He was the Speaker of the House from 1877 to 1879, and he served in the William Whiteway administration as Solicitor General from 1882 to 1885.
+Winter resigned along with a number of other Protestants as a result of the Harbour Grace Affray.
+Winter was grand master of the Orange Order and intended to launch a new Protestant party, but was sidelined when Sir Robert Thorburn formed the Reform Party.

 Winter served as Attorney General under Thorburn from 1885 to 1889 when the government was defeated and Winter lost his seat.
 Winter was appointed to the Supreme Court in 1893 but resigned to lead the Tory Party (which had emerged from the former Reform Party).
 Winter and his party won the 1897 election.

 The Winter government faced criticism over the granting of railway contracts and was accused by the Liberal opposition of selling out Newfoundland's interest to the Reid family as the minister of finance in Winter's government was also on Reid's payroll as his legal council while the contract was being negotiated.
 The scandal was a factor in the defeat of Winter's government in 1900.